 Student attendance to courses in the Physician Assistant Studies program is mandatory and only preapproved absences will be considered.
-Penalties for an unexcused absence will be a ZERO on any missed assignments or examination and a 2% reduction in the overall point total for the student at the end of the term for any missed classes that are determined to be unexcused.
+Penalties for an unexcused absence will be a ZERO on any missed assignments or examination and a.
 No exceptions to this will be made.
-If a student unexpectedly misses an examination or class and it is determined to be an excused absence, they will be allowed to take a revised examination.
-This exam will differ in structure and format from the original examination.
-Two unexcused late arrivals will result in an unexcused absence and the 2% deduction on the final semester grade will be enforced.
+If a student unexpectedly misses an examination or class and it is determined to be an excused absence, they will be allowed to make up missed assignments and/or assessments.
+Unexcused late arrivals and/or early departures from class will result in an unexcused absence.

 The Physician Assistant Studies program has a fast-paced and rigorous curriculum.
 Students are expected to attend and be prepared for classes, laboratory and clinical experiences.
 Student learning will be greatly enhanced by the proper preparation for the class and course objectives that day.
 Specific dates and attendance requirements are established for each course and are indicated in the course syllabus.
 Each student will be responsible for adhering to class policies.
 Even for unexpected absences, the student should contact the course instructor via email or phone as soon as possible.
 The student remains responsible for any material covered, assignments, or testing missed.
 Excused absences do not include family events, weddings, vacations, or other personal engagements.
 Class work is typically Monday-Friday from 8:00-5:00, with breaks between classes.
 We encourage you to use these breaks in class time to handle personal issues.
-Extenuating circumstances that require extended periods of absence, such as illness, personal circumstances, maternity, etc. will be considered and handled on a case-by-case basis by the program director.
+Extenuating circumstances that require extended periods of absence, such as illness, personal circumstances, maternity, paternity, bereavement, etc. will be considered and handled on a case-by-case basis by the program director.
 Patterns of excessive absences, in classes or clinical, are not permitted and may result in disciplinary action, including dismissal from the program.